heymatthew/flip/README.md

-# flip
+# Thumb
 An experiment to create a Page Turn animation using CSS.
-[Demo](https://heymatthew.github.io/flip/)
+[Demo](https://heymatthew.github.io/thumb/)